Skip Navigation

 Rootkits

 Rootkits are designed to give attackers unauthorized access to and control over victim computer systems while masking the activity that this access creates.
-As the name suggests, rootkits are often a collection or kit of software tools that work together to compromise a system, in some cases employing keyloggers to covertly record passwords or other information.
+As the name suggests, rootkits are often a collection or kit of software tools that work together to compromise a system, in some cases employing keyloggers to record passwords or other information.

 Viruses and worms

-Computer viruses and worms are widely known malware delivery methods, infecting other systems connected via a network.
+Computer viruses and worms are known malware delivery methods, infecting other systems connected via a network.
 These malware types typically perform harmful actions, such as destroying files.
 Worms pose additional challenges, as they are often designed to self-replicate throughout connected systems, making them particularly difficult to isolate and delete.
 Each moment a virus or worm is left unaddressed increases the amount of damage it can do.

 Adware

-Adware is designed to flood user interfaces with obtrusive advertisements, generating revenue for an attacker based either on the number of ads displayed or the number of clicks received.
+Adware is designed to flood user interfaces with obtrusive advertisements, generating revenue for an attacker based on the number of ads displayed or clicks received.
 Some adware will create browser windows that run macros to click on ads whenever an infected machine is in use, while others will deploy tools to mine cryptocurrency.
-Regardless of the exact type, adware puts serious strains on infected systems.
-In addition, these ads may be malicious themselves, leading to further cyber attacks.
-Note that adware is distinct from legitimate advertising-supported software that relies on specific ad placements to generate additional revenue for the developers.

 Spyware